Tilbage til Blog

 Remember that professional exposure goes a long way

 Through social media, you can create a quality relationship with the audience, grow the network better, and show the values and goals of the company.
-When you do this, you are promoting the company in the best way possible, so candidates will want to hurry and “grab a seat” for interviewing.
+When you do this, you are promoting the company in the best way possible, so candidates will want to move quickly to “grab a seat” for an interview.

 The other option is to look for specific skills and candidates on job boards, especially those that showcase expertise in particular niches and industries (such as Kubernetes developers).
 This takes you directly to the specific audience of job searchers you want on your team.